11 Must Eat Foods in Barcelona – A Catalonia Food Guide

 Barcelona attracts us to Catalonia with the promise of Gaudi and Picasso.
-However, it’s the cuisine that most impresses us.
-From Avant-garde Michelin star to traditional Spanish and Catalan dishes, the region is quickly becoming known more for its food than its art.
+However, it’s the cuisine that most impresses foodies.
+From avant-garde Michelin star to traditional Spanish and Catalan cuisine, the region is quickly becoming known more for its food than its art.

 Any foodie worth his or her fork needs to make the pilgrimage to Catalonia.
 Start in Barcelona and then explore the rest of the region.
-Here are 11 must eat foods in Catalonia, Spain.
+Here are 11 must eat foods in my guide to Catalonia food.

 For a special treat, splurge on Jamón Ibérico de Bellota.
 It will be the most expensive thing you eat in Spain, but it’s so worth it.
 You’ll never eat prosciutto again (Okay, you might.
 But you’ll be thinking of Jamón Ibérico de Bellota).

 Best.
 Artichokes.
 Ever.
 Period.
-Whether they were grilled, marinated, pickled, or fried, Spanish artichokes are the most flavorful in the world.
+Whether they’re grilled, marinated, pickled, or fried, Spanish artichokes are the most flavorful in the world.
 Given the artistic nature of Catalonia, it’s fun to taste each chef’s twist.
 Order the fried artichokes at Bar Cañete in Barcelona.

 Olives were almost as prevalent as jamón.
 I’d say as equally delicious, too, but that jamón!